 Finally, technical writing is a way to weave humanity into the technology that is becoming increasingly infused in our lives.
 Despite the comforts and conveniences it affords, technology is not an intrinsically neutral or benevolent force.
 We have used it to accomplish wonders and perpetrate horrors—and the horrors, as one communication scholar has pointed out, have often gone hand in hand with cold, detached prose and euphemisms used to deflect sustained scrutiny of inhumane machinations.

-These examples illustrate one of humanity’s greatest temptations of technology: to bow to the expediency it affords, and to buffer our technical discourse with a kind of formal, bureaucratic prose that is difficult to penetrate, especially when doing so undermines the benefits of expediency.
+These examples illustrate one of humanity’s greatest temptations of technology: to bow to the expediency it affords, and to buffer our technical discourse with a kind of formal, bureaucratic prose that is difficult to penetrate.

 This is contra the ideals of technical communication.
 As humans who write in human communities, technical writers have a responsibility to understand and articulate how technology impacts real people.
 To be “user advocates,” as the phrase goes.
 That means writing in clear, humane terms to elucidate the forces at work in the technology that surrounds us.
 In a society awash in smartphones, personalized apps, and social media whose effects on our behavior are mixed at best, the importance of this task cannot be overstated.